 Attendees have the opportunity to discuss and benchmark during one 45 minute session.

 Participants will learn best practices through case studies of companies at various stages of organizational experience design strategic transformation.

-11:00 am - 11:45 am Best Practices in Maintaining Industry LeadershipNate Lynch - Manager, UX Design, Gulfstream Aerospace
+11:00 am - 11:45 am Leading a User Centric Design CultureNate Lynch - Manager, UX Design, Gulfstream Aerospace

 Nate LynchManager, UX Design

-11:00 am - 11:45 am Driving Influence Through DesignRob Huddleston - Sr. Director of UX, Design, Snag Work
+11:00 am - 11:45 am Driving Influence Through DesignRob Huddleston - Head of UX/Design, Snag Work

 Whether you’re a designer, an engineer or a marketer, there’s no denying the influence that design can have on customer relationships with your products (and beyond).